 Red buses are free and operate at all marked stops at 15 minute intervals on a route that circles from Southpoint Park and The Octagon.
 Rush hours increase service to 7 1/2 minutes.

 NYC Ferry brings full time service to Roosevelt Island on the Astoria Line.
 Connections are available for all city boroughs, except Staten Island.
+New Fall Schedules start Monday, September 13th.
 Click here for all schedules.

-Here’s the Summer Astoria Line Schedule, effective Saturday, June 19th
+Here’s the Fall Astoria Line Schedule, effective Monday, September 13th, 2021

 “The new NYC Ferry Summer Schedule will go into effect Saturday, June 19, 2021.
 We are excited to announce that the DUMBO/Fulton Ferry landing will re-open for service on Saturday, June 19, along with a new East River route schedule effective on the same day.”